awsdocs/amazon-eventbridge-user-guide/doc_source/eb-archive-event.md

 1. Choose **Create archive**\.

-To confirm that events are successfully sent to the archive, you can use the [https://docs.aws.amazon.com/eventbridge/latest/APIReference/API_DescribeArchive.html](https://docs.aws.amazon.com/eventbridge/latest/APIReference/API_DescribeArchive.html) operation of the EventBridge API to retrieve details for the archive\.
-The value returned for `EventCount` reflects the number of events in the archive\.
+To confirm that events are successfully sent to the archive, you can use the [https://docs.aws.amazon.com/eventbridge/latest/APIReference/API_DescribeArchive.html](https://docs.aws.amazon.com/eventbridge/latest/APIReference/API_DescribeArchive.html) operation of the EventBridge API to see if the `EventCount` reflects the number of events in the archive\.
 If it is 0, there are no events in the archive\.